Orla Mining (ORLA)

 Andrew Cormier, Chief Operating Officer

-Mr. Cormier has over 27 years of experience in the mining industry and was appointed Chief Operating Officer of Orla Mining in April 2020.
-Prior to joining Orla, he was the Vice President of Development and Construction at Alamos Gold Inc. for seven years.
-He also served as Project Manager at AuRico Gold, where he advanced the development of the Young–Davidson mine.
-Throughout his career, Mr. Cormier has worked for companies such as Noranda Inc., Barrick Gold Corporation, SNC-Lavalin, and Cambior Limited.
-He holds a B.Eng. degree in Extractive Metallurgical Engineering from Laurentian University and a Diploma in Technology, Management and Entrepreneurship from the University of New Brunswick.
+Mr. Cormier has over 32 years of experience in the mining industry, joining Orla Mining as Chief Operating Officer in April 2020.
+Prior to Orla, he was the Vice President of Development and Construction at Alamos Gold Inc. for seven years.
+He also served as Project Manager at AuRico Gold, where he was instrumental in the construction of the Young-Davidson mine.
+His career also includes experience with companies such as Cambior, Noranda, Barrick Gold, and SNC-Lavalin.

 Sylvain Guerard, Senior Vice President, Exploration

-Mr. Guerard brings 30 years of global mining industry experience to Orla Mining, which he joined in August 2020.
-He has held various roles at companies including Barrick Gold, Kinross Gold, and Inmet Mining, leading teams in the successful discovery of mineral deposits and resource expansions.
-Most recently, he was Senior Vice-President, Exploration at McEwen Mining, where he oversaw exploration activities across the Americas.
-Mr. Guerard holds a Bachelor of Science (B.Sc.) in Geology from the University of Montreal.
+Mr. Guerard brings 30 years of global mining industry experience to Orla Mining.
+He has held various roles at companies including Barrick Gold, Kinross Gold, and Inmet Mining, where he led teams in successful mineral deposit discovery and resource expansions.
+Most recently, he was Senior Vice-President, Exploration at McEwen Mining.

 AI Analysis | Feedback